 This recommendation continues to be relevant.
-There are several areas of the City where there may be a potential for reuse and/or redevelopment of existing development sites which are currently vacant and/or underutilized due to a variety of factors.
-Such areas may benefit from the utilization of the NJ Local Redevelopment and Housing Law (NJSA 40A:12A-1 et seq.) where enhanced zoning and prove effective fiscal tools mav in implementing land use policies.
+There are several areas of the City where there may be a potential for reuse and/or redevelopment of existing development sites which currently are vacant and/or underutilized due to a variety of factors.
+Such areas may benefit from the utilization of the NI Local Redevelopment and Housing Law (NISA 40A:12A-1 et seq.) where enhanced zoning and fiscal tools may prove effective in implementing land use policies.
 These areas include: